Previous Page Next Page

 Report Alleging Abuse or Neglect by Biological Child of the Caregiver

 A caregiver’s biological child who abuses a child in care may be considered an alleged perpetrator in an RCCI intake if the child is 10 years old or older.
+The intake specialist uses the child’s chronological age to determine eligibility as an AP at the intake level.
+The intake specialist documents all known special needs, including developmental level, in the narrative.

 An allegation of neglectful supervision with the caregiver as the alleged perpetrator is also completed for the child in care, because the caregiver was responsible for the child who was abused or neglected.